Payroll-Engine/PayrollEngine/Commands/README.md

 ### 3. GitHub Release
 1. GitHub: create a new release with the same version name
+    - create a new tag with the release name
-    - attach the binaries from the `Setup\Version` folder
+    - attach the release files from the `Releases\Version` folder
 2. GitHub: publish the release

 ## Folders